prathibha-n/portfolio-pm/README.md

 ## What's here

-Five projects (and possibly more with time!) across the problem spaces I care about — marketplace dynamics, AI for frontline workers, B2B SaaS expansion, and product and data work that answers actual product questions instead of just running.
+Several projects across the problem spaces I care about — marketplace dynamics, AI for frontline workers, B2B SaaS expansion, and product and data work that answers actual product questions instead of just running.

-The Rapido case study is real work.
-The greytHR teardown is a real framework I built.
-The simulator and the PRD are how I'd approach problems I haven't owned yet — same standard, just no prod data to anonymise.

 ---